mmcza/Semantic-mapping-for-Autonomous-Vehicles/README.md

 ![Semantic map example 2](/media/Semantic_mapping_example2.png)

+An additional semantic information can be valuable in multiple robotic tasks, particularly in navigation and path planning.
+For example, it enables intelligent path cost assignment based on terrain type (allowing robots to favor asphalt over slippery or muddy surfaces for safer, faster travel), and distinguishing between static and dynamic obstacles, a knowledge that is useful in planning avoidance strategies.

 To start the ROS2 node that runs segmentation on images from a camera and adjusts color of a pointcloud from LIDAR/depth camera based on the segmentation mask, you can run:

 ```